Don't fall for this Google Nest sextortion scam

 “It is now widely known that many IoT (Internet of Things) devices lack basic security and are vulnerable to hacking, meaning that victims are more likely to believe the fraudsters’ claims, since the possibility of their device having really been hacked is highly plausible."

-How the scammers gained access to the victims' email addresses or the Google Nest footage is unclear; we've reached out to Google for comment and will update this article as soon as we have a response.
+How the scammers gained access to the victims' email addresses or the Google Nest footage is unclear.

+A spokesperson for Google told us: "Any incident where someone is made to feel unsafe in their home is deeply unfortunate and something Nest works hard to prevent.
+That’s why privacy and security are the foundation of our mission."

+"Incidents like this campaign typically occur when a bad actor tries their luck with email addresses from databases of stolen information.
+Nest users who are contacted by these actors should not respond and we encourage them to contact Nest support if needed," they explained.

 It's important to note that the scam wasn't the result of an IoT breach (that is, the victims' own security cameras were not actually hacked).
 While the footage was taken from the Google Nest site, it didn't actually belong to any of the victims targeted in sextortion campaign.